vvarg229/gh-push-to-neofs/README.md

   <a href="https://fs.neo.org">NeoFS</a> is a decentralized distributed object storage integrated with the <a href="https://neo.org">NEO Blockchain</a>.
 </p>

-# GitHub Action to Publish Static Page to NeoFS
+# GitHub Action to Publish to NeoFS

 # Configuration